Financial-Times/origami-build-tools/README.md

 	- `@include` and `@extend` will error instead of warn if used after property declarations
 	- Nesting selectors beyond a depth of three will now error instead of warn
 	- Duplicate CSS property declarations error instead of warn
+	- Using ids in CSS errors instead of warn

 ### Migrating from 8.X.X to 9.X.X